 Raw compute power

-Fsv2 is our newest compute-optimised VM family and uses the Intel Skylake processor.
+Fsv2 is the newest compute-optimised VM family and uses the Intel Skylake processor.
 Fsv2 delivers the latest Intel CPU for raw compute power.

 Balanced CPU and memory

-Our Dv3 family is the latest generation of our general purpose VMs.
+The Dv4 family is the latest generation of our general-purpose VMs.
 It is appropriate for a variety of workloads.

 High memory-to-core ratio

-Ev3 is our latest generation memory-optimised VM.
+Ev4 is the latest memory-optimised VM.
 It is great for relational database servers, caches, and in-memory analytics.